Department of Public Utilities - Fire Hydrant Use Policy

 - Users shall be administered through the utility billing system as a district 1 customer; all policies and ordinances shall apply.
 The account shall be considered active so long as the customer retains possession of the meter.

-- Minimum charge will be prorated on a daily basis for less than full month use.
+- Hydrant charge will be prorated on a daily basis for less than full month use.

 - Water will be billed at applicable city rates.

-- Meter readings must be reported by 12:00pm on the 28th day of each month.
-Call in readings will be permitted.
+- Meter readings must be emailed to firstname.lastname@example.org by 12:00pm on the 28th day of each month.
+Call in readings will NOT be permitted.
 A fee of $100.00 will incur monthly on all accounts not reported by the 28th.

 - All consumption will be recognized to occur in the billing period that it is reported.
 Failure to report in a given month will result in loss of allowable water usage under minimum charge, forfeiture of deposit and possible revocation of permit issued.